-Whats the difference between Migraine Vs Headaches in Columbia MO
+What's the difference between migraines Vs Headaches in Columbia MO?

 Headaches and migraines are not the same things.
 They each have many different causes, depending on the individual.
 Treatment for these two conditions also differs.
 Learning about migraines and headaches will help you give a specific description of your symptoms.
 You will also find ways to work toward preventing and alleviating the symptoms.

 Any pain in the head is a headache.
 This may happen on one or both sides of the head.
 Sometimes, it is only in one part of the head or it stars at one point and travels to another.
 Headaches often feel like a sharp, throbbing, or dull pain.
 They can come on overtime or at once.
 Headaches may last from less than an hour to several days.